Skip to searchSkip to main content

 Rethinking Smart Cities Through the Lens of People, Place and Spatial Networks

 Smart cities are often defined by technology, data and digital innovation.
-However, truly successful cities are designed around people, places and the way communities interact with the urban environment.
+However, truly successful cities are designed around people, places and communities.

 Making Cities Smart for People introduces participants to the principles of spatial network analysis and explores how the structure of streets, public spaces and urban networks influences movement, economic activity, sustainability, accessibility and quality of life.
 Drawing on the internationally recognised Space Syntax methodology, the course challenges traditional assumptions about smart cities and provides a practical framework for understanding how cities function in the real world.